elessarrr/ports_digital_twin/planning/learnings_from_debugging.md

 This document captures debugging processes, insights, and solutions discovered during the development of the Hong Kong Port Digital Twin project.

+## Missing Navigation Sections in Streamlit Dashboard

+- **Caused by:** The navigation framework in `navigation.py` only defined the 'monitoring' section in the `sections` dictionary, causing only the "Monitoring" button to appear in the sidebar.
+The other expected navigation sections (Analytics, Operations, Scenarios, Settings) were missing from the configuration, even though their corresponding page classes existed in the `_pages_backup` directory.
+- **How fixed:** Updated the `NavigationFramework` class in `navigation.py` to include all sections: 'analytics', 'operations', 'scenarios', and 'settings'.
+Added imports for all page classes (`AnalyticsPage`, `OperationsPage`, `ScenariosPage`, `SettingsPage`) from `_pages_backup` directory to `main_app.py`.
+Updated the `self.pages` dictionary in `PortDashboardApp.__init__()` to instantiate all page classes with correct constructor parameters - `OperationsPage()` with no arguments, `ScenariosPage(self.layout)`, and `SettingsPage(self.theme_manager, self.user_preferences)`.
+- **Learnings/Takeaway:** Navigation configuration must be synchronized with available page implementations.
+When adding new pages to a dashboard, ensure both the navigation framework and page initialization are updated together.
+Constructor parameter mismatches can cause `TypeError` exceptions - always verify the expected parameters for each page class before instantiation.
+Backup directories often contain working implementations that can be integrated into the main application.
+- **Date fixed:** 2025-01-27

+**Additional Insight:**
+- The issue was discovered when only one navigation button appeared instead of the expected five sections
+- Page classes in backup directories may have different constructor signatures than expected
+- Streamlit apps require restart after navigation changes to reflect updates in the UI
+- Proper error handling during page initialization prevents the entire application from crashing

 ## Chart Alignment and Decimal Year Display Issues

 - **Caused by:** Streamlit's `st.line_chart` was displaying decimal years (e.g., 2014.5, 2015.3) in chart legends instead of integer years, and charts were not properly centered on the page.
 This occurred because `st.line_chart` automatically interpolates time series data and doesn't provide fine-grained control over axis formatting and chart positioning.